kroeungcyber/workflow-hardening/ARCHITECTURE.md

 -   **Encrypted Traffic**: All communication between your device and the server is end-to-end encrypted by Tailscale.
 -   **Strong Authentication**: Access is controlled by your Tailscale account's identity provider (like Google, Microsoft, or GitHub), which supports Multi-Factor Authentication (MFA).
 -   **DDoS and Brute-Force Mitigation**: Since attackers can't see or connect to your n8n login page from the public internet, they cannot launch DDoS or brute-force attacks against it.
 The rate-limiting configured in n8n is an extra precaution for authorized users.
+-   **Centralized Data Security**: The PostgreSQL database is only accessible within the Docker internal network, providing an additional layer of protection for workflow data.